Dozens potentially exposed to toxic mercury in Houston spill

 Here’s a closer look at mercury:

-WHAT IS MERCURY?
 Mercury is a heavy, silvery liquid that occurs naturally in the earth’s crust, and is released into the air, water and soil in several forms.
-It’s used in such things as thermometers, batteries. fluorescent light bulbs and dental fillings, though its use has diminished because of concerns about its toxicity.
+It’s used in such things as thermometers, batteries, fluorescent light bulbs and dental fillings, though its use has diminished because of concerns about its toxicity.
 Sources of mercury in the environment include the burning of coal and mining activities.

 WHAT ARE THE POTENTIAL HEALTH EFFECTS?
 Mercury is a potent neurotoxin, but health effects depend on how much mercury you’re exposed to, how long you’re exposed and your age.
 Small children are most vulnerable.